LadyE215/cli/docs/lib/content/commands/npm-start.md

 a package's `"scripts"` object.

-If the `"scripts"` object does not define a  `"start"` property, npm will run `node server.js`.
+If the `"scripts"` object does not define a  `"start"` property, npm will run `node server.js.`

-Note that this is different from the default node behavior of running the file specified in a package's `"main"` attribute when evoking with `node .`
+Note that this is different from the default node behavior of runningg the file specified in a package's `"main"` attribute when evoking with `node .`

-As of [`npm@2.0.0`](https://blog.npmjs.org/post/98131109725/npm-2-0-0), you can use custom arguments when executing scripts.
-Refer to [`npm run-script`](/commands/npm-run-script) for more details.
+You can use custom arguments when executing scripts as of [`npm@2.0.0`](https://blog.npmjs.org/post/98131109725/npm-2-0-0).
+Refer to [`npm run-script](/commands/npm run-script) for more details.

 ### Example